shromesh/sit_command/README.md

     ./hogehoge.txt
     ```

-Sit command doesn't work well when the name of target directories include space.
+Sit command doesn't work well when the name of target directories include spaces.